Report a Claim

 Now, what determines the level of risk?
 Lots of things.
 But claims experience is one of the most important.

 Statistics show that people who have a claim are more likely to have another claim.
-So, when compared to someone with no past claims, someone with claims on their record represents a higher risk of loss to the insurance company.
+So, when compared to someone with no past claims, someone with claims on their record represents a higher risk of loss to the insurance company, which means higher prices.

 If it’s not obvious, this discussion about whether or not to submit your claim really only comes into play with small losses … losses that come close to your deductible.